gnilrets/gnilrets.github.io/_posts/2023-10-28-snowpark-udtf-adventure.markdown

 performance left me feeling a little underwhelmed with the tool.
 I'm writing up this summary of my experience so that others may learn from it and to suggest ways that the experience might be improved.

-**Note**: All of the code examples here were developed and tested in [Hex](hex.tech), which is the best analyst tool.
-You could probably do this with other tools, but why?
+**Note**: All of the code examples here were developed and tested in [Hex](hex.tech).
 You may see some jinjafied SQL below when we mix Python and SQL code.

 **Disclaimer**: Obviously, this was my first dive into Snowpark and it is very probably I did something wrong or missed some key component that would have made all of this simpler.
 If so, please let me know!

 ## Project goals